This post is sponsored by Pete and Gerry's Organic Eggs. Thanks for supporting brands I use and love!

 That's why I love these Pete and Gerry's eggs.
 They're organic, which means that their chickens are only fed organic feed.
 Their chickens are also free-range (versus cage-free) which means that they spend time outside doing stuff that chickens like to do.
 Cage-free chickens may not be housed in individual cages, but chances are, they're not outside.

 Pete and Gerry's eggs also come from chickens that are raised on small, certified humane farms.
 Cause happy chickens lay tastier eggs.
 And why do you want to eat something from a stressed-out animal?
 We all have enough of those bad stress hormones running through us as it is...

 Check out their website to learn more about their farming practices and their eggs.

-Italian Sausage and Egg Stuffed Peppers
+Turkey Sausage and Egg Stuffed Peppers

 - 3 medium bell peppers (red, orange, yellow, or green) Sliced in half lengthwise, cored and seeded

 - 1 tablespoon olive oil

 - ½ pound sweet or hot Italian Turkey Sausage organic if available, removed from casing